-Baylor University Medical Center at Dallas is one of a few medical centers in Texas approved by Medicare and private insurers to perform lung volume reduction surgery (LVRS).
+Baylor University Medical Center is one of a few medical centers in Texas approved by Medicare and private insurers to perform lung volume reduction surgery (LVRS).
 LVRS is a surgical treatment for people with severe emphysema or chronic obstructive pulmonary disease (COPD) that has been shown to improve lung function, exercise tolerance and quality of life in many patients.

 Lung Volume Reduction Surgery

 This procedure is performed to remove abnormal lung tissue in patients with significant shortness of breath.
 The diseased lung does not allow for normal air movement, resulting in air trapping and over-inflation of the lung.
 Removal of the diseased tissue allows for the more normal lung tissue to expand and improve air exchange.

 For select patients, LVRS has been demonstrated to improve breathing ability, exercise capacity and quality of life.
 Results depend on the location of the disease area within the lung as well as the patient’s exercise capability and ability to tolerate surgery.

 Several tests are necessary to determine if a patient would benefit from this procedure, including:

 - Chest X-ray and computed tomography (CT) scan

 - Arterial blood gas